sagold/json-schema-library/README.md

 `resolveRefMerge` performs a shallow merge (first level of properties), adding the local schemas properties last.

-**Note** with this resolver, it is possible to overwrite json-schema behavioural properties.
+**Caution:** With this resolver, it is possible to overwrite json-schema behavioural properties.
 Treat with care.

 <details><summary>Example</summary>